videogorillas/vgplayer-api/Player.md

 ## _Player Instance Methods_ ##

 ### <a id="Player_load"></a>`Player.prototype.load(proxyIdOrURL, onDone)`
-Load VG-proxy or file or stream into the player. `proxyIdOrURL` can be VG-proxy ID or an absolute URL.
-If it is an absolute URL [`loadUrl`](#Player_loadUrl) is called.
+Load VG-proxy or file or stream into the player. `proxyIdOrURL` is treated as URL and passed to [`loadUrl`](#Player_loadUrl) in these cases:

+- option `serverUrl` was not passed to the constructor
+- `proxyIdOrURL` is an absolute URL

+In every other case `proxyIdOrURL` is treated as VG-proxy id.

 `onDone` is called when the player is ready to use.

 #### Arguments